Rise Up (conference)

 Rise Up is an annual conference run by Catholic Christian Outreach.
 It is the second-largest Catholic conference for youth in Canada (behind Steubenville Toronto), and drew 1300 participants to the 2019 five-day conference in Toronto.
 In 2018, the conference attracted delegates from 79 of Canada's 96 universities.

-Rise Up takes place annually from December 27 to January 1.
-It includes presentations, workshops, live worship, adoration, reconciliation, and a New Year's banquet and dance.
+Rise Up takes place annually from December 29 to January 1.
+It includes presentations, workshops, mass, live worship, adoration, reconciliation, and a New Year's banquet and dance.
 It is designed to deepen students' spiritual lives and to motivate them to share the faith with others.

 Locations

 Rise Up takes place in a different Canadian city each year.